-The two properties near the Colorado Station are in the Regional Center future place type.
-These places are described as containing "a high mix of uses providing a dynamic environment of living, dining, entertainment and shopping, and a diverse set of employment options.
-Larger scale mixed-use buildings are common.
-Structures should respond in form and mass to streets and public spaces around them" (p.
-35).
-The C-MX-16 district is a mixed-use district that allows for larger scale buildings that are intended "to promote safe, active, and pedestrian-scaled, diverse areas through the use of building forms that clearly define and activate the public street edge" (DZC 7.2.2.1.A) consistent with the future place type in the Plan.
+Similar to Blueprint Denver, the Near Southeast Area Plan identifies the East Evans Avenue properties as in the Regional Center future place type.
+The C-MX-20 district is a mixed-use district that allows for larger scale buildings that are intended "to promote safe, active, and pedestrian-scaled, diverse areas through the use of building forms that clearly define and activate the public street edge" (DZC 7.2.2.1.A) consistent with the future place type in the Plan.

-The site at the Yale RTD Station is in the Community Center future place type, which "typically provides some medium office, commercial and residential uses.
-A mix of larger and smaller scale buildings, set back from the street to accommodate streetscapes.
-Transitions gradually within the center out to the surrounding residential areas" (p.
-34).
-S-MX-5A allows for a medium-scale structures near transit and includes design standards that allow for transitions to nearby residential areas.
+Similar to Blueprint Denver, the Near Southeast Area Plan identifies the site at the Yale RTD Station as in the Community Center future place type.
+S-MX-8A allows for a medium-scale structures near transit and includes design standards that allow for transitions to nearby residential areas.